danx-uoft/Social-Media-and-Fake-News-in-the-2016-Election_reproduction-project/README.md

 # Social media and fake news
 Social Media and Fake News in the 2016 Election_reproducibility project

-This project is a reproducibility of Hunt Allcott and Matthew Gentzkow's article titled "Social Media and Fake News in the 2016
+This project is a reproducibility of Hunt Allcott and Matthew Gentzkow's(2017) article titled "Social Media and Fake News in the 2016
 Election."
 [Link to the article](https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.31.2.211?source=post_page---------------------------)